 - 1. An academic standing of 2.0 GPA; - 2.
 Approval of Work-Based Learning coordinator and faculty advisor; - 3.
-Have a supervisor who will direct the Work-Based Learning experience who is legitimately in charge of the student (this includes students who are owner/operators of a business). - 4.
-Interested students should see their advisor.
+Have a supervisor who will direct the Work-Based Learning experience who is legitimately in charge of the student (this includes students who are owner/operators of a business). - Interested students should see their advisor.
 If the student is accepted, the student's advisor will prepare the Work-Based Learning approval form.

-CODE OF CONDUCT FOR WORK-BASED LEARNING
+CODE OF CONDUCT FOR WORK-BASED LEARNING (WBL)

 Students enrolled in WBL 111, 112, 121, and/or 131, who are performing their Work-Based Learning experience are expected to comply with the rules of ethics and professional responsibility required within the business environment.
 If upon investigation, there is evidence of failure to comply with these rules, students will be subject to disciplinary action including, but not limited to, termination from the WBL position and the inability to participate in other Work-Based Learning experiences.
-If disciplinary action results in termination from the WBL position, the student may not be allowed to graduate in that program.
+Termination from the WBL position may prohibit the student from completing that program.
 See Disciplinary and Due Process Procedures for more information on code of conduct and disciplinary sanctions.